-Free oral screenings for the bacteria associated with cardiovascular disease will be offered Tuesdays in February by Bellevue holistic dentist Dr. Alireza Panahpour in celebration of American Heart Month beginning Valentine’s Day, Feb.
-14.
+Free oral screenings for the bacteria associated with cardiovascular disease will be offered the first Tuesday of every month at Systemic Dentist.

-In celebration of American Heart Month, Bellevue holistic dentist Dr. Alireza Panahpour is offering free oral screenings for the bacteria associated with cardiovascular disease Tuesdays in February, beginning Valentine’s Day, Feb.
-14. The “Dental Culture for Healthy Hearts” screening is a convenient, no-cost test that inspires people to consider the status of their heart health at least as regularly as they get their teeth cleaned.
+The nation's first free oral screening for the bacteria associated with cardiovascular disease, “Dental Cultures for Healthy Hearts” is a convenient test that inspires patients and members of the community to consider the status of their heart health at least as regularly as they get their teeth cleaned.
 For a complimentary Dental Culture for Healthy Hearts appointment, call 888-338-6336 or email info(at)systemicdentist(dot)com.

 “For too many Americans, the first indication of heart disease is a heart attack,” said Dr. Panahpour, a leader and a frequent speaker for educators and professionals in holistic dentistry worldwide, and author of “The Good Dentist,” a book on holistic dentistry cases and discoveries.
 “Scientists agree that there is an unexplained association between gum disease and heart disease, and that the same bacteria and inflammation are present in both conditions.

 This test is a convenient, no-cost way for dentists to inspire conversations that could motivate healthy lifestyle changes and potentially saves lives,” Panahpour said.